dagherlab/UKB_RAP/README.md

 UKB-RAP stores genes into different batch files. the info for each batch file is stored somewhere. you can find the coordinates for each gene. my scripts simply iterate all batch files and take the genes (inefficient). this works on both WGS and WES data

-# for dx
-## it can be installed as described here https://documentation.dnanexus.com/downloads
-# do this if your dx command doesnt work well
-f